NICMx/Jool/doc/usr/usr-install.markdown

 ## Introduction

+Jool is two things:

+1. A <a href="https://en.wikipedia.org/wiki/Loadable_kernel_module" target="_blank">kernel module</a> you can hook up to the Linux kernel.
+This is the main IPv6-IPv4 translating component and all you need for basic use.
+It has its own [installation document](mod-install.html).
+2. A <a href="https://en.wikipedia.org/wiki/User_space" target="_blank">userspace</a> application which can be used to configure the module.

 This document explains how to obtain the binaries of the userspace application.

 ## If you downloaded the [official release](download.html)